Glossary

 active window

-This is a graph-based window or view of the workflow at runtime, including tasks out to n graph edges from current active tasks.
-The active window is n=0.
+The GUI provides a graph-based window or view of the workflow at runtime, including tasks out to n graph edges from current active tasks.

 See also